miniconnect/holodb/README.md

 No data generation.
 No storage costs.
 No migrations.
+Start from zero and immediately work with realistic, arbitrarily large, fully queryable data.
 Simply describe your data as a declarative configuration, and it's there in a flash.

-HoloDB is a full-featured relational database engine with a completely virtual starting dataset, computed on the fly based on the given configuration in a highly efficient way.
+HoloDB is a full-featured relational database engine with a completely virtual starting dataset.
+Field values and query results are calculated on the fly, based on the given configuration in a highly efficient way.
-Further modifications are stored in diff layers.
+Further modifications are stored in diff layers, making the database effectively writable.
-Start from zero and immediately work with realistic, arbitrarily large, fully queryable data.

 **What is all this for?**